 Car insurance is only for legal accidents

 From the point of view of a new car owner, it is wise to be equipped with a comprehensive car insurance policy with zero depreciation cover.
 However, it should be noted that car insurance is only provided in the case of legal accidents.
-As per the Motor Vehicle Insurance law in India, policies will provide coverage in the following circumstances,
+As per the law in India, policies will provide coverage in the following circumstances,

 - Bodily injury liability - The insurance provides cover for individuals who were involved in the accident.

 - Property damage liability - If there is any damage to property, personal or third party, the costs will be covered in the policy.